EpicKris/CodeForge/README.md

 #### Reset - `grunt reset`
 Run `grunt reset` to clean all builds, you will have to re-run the build again.

+## Creating Themes
+CodeForge allows you to create themes.

+1. Go to `source/less`, then duplicate the file `theme-template.less`
+2. Rename the duplicated file like `theme-example.less`
+3. Include your compiled theme in any views